Computer Study Lab Rules

 Our goal is to maintain a quiet, clean, and comfortable environment in the computer study labs.
-Therefore, we ask that you follow our lab rules, for the benefit of all students.
+Therefore, we ask all lab patrons to follow our lab rules, for the comfort and benefit of everyone.

 We strictly prohibit:

 - Downloading or installing applications onto college computers without authorization.